 With only two ingredients, this Homemade Roach Killer is natural, easy and effective!
-Plus it’s safe for use around kids and pets!
+This DIY cockroach bait is non-toxic and safe to use in a home with kids and pets.

 When I first moved to Texas, what truly shocked me were the roaches!
 They were everywhere at night and even got into our house, no matter how clean it was!